sefxdvc/RVX/About-Extended.md

 `ReVanced Extended` has all the features I personally wanted to implement in ReVanced

 And finally, most of the features that were in `Vanced` / `Vanced Extended` / `ReVanced` are integrated.

-In other words, the relationship between `ReVanced` and `ReVanced Extended` can be compared to that between `NewPipe` and `NewPipe x Sponsorblock`.
 ## ​
 `ReVanced Extended` is a project that I lead alone, not as a team.